-It complements our article outlining the importance of positively shaping artificial intelligence.
-If you are considering a career in artificial intelligence safety, both are essential reading.
+It complements our article outlining the importance of positively shaping artificial intelligence and a podcast with Dr Dario Amodei of OpenAI on more technical artificial intelligence safety work which builds on this one.
+If you are considering a career in artificial intelligence safety, they’re all essential reading.

-I interviewed Miles to dig deeper into his advice.
+I interviewed Miles to ask remaining questions I had after he finished his career guide.
 We discuss the main career paths; what to study; where to apply; how to get started; what topics are most in need of research; and what progress has been made in the field so far.

 The audio, summary and full transcript are below.

-Want to work on AI policy?
+Want to work on AI policy and strategy?
 We want to help.

 Robert Wiblin: Hi, I’m Rob, Director of Research at 80,000 Hours.
 Today I’m speaking with Miles Brundage, research fellow at the University of Oxford’s Future of Humanity Institute.
 He studies the social implications surrounding the development of new technologies and has a particular interest in artificial general intelligence, that is, an AI system that could do most or all of the tasks humans could do.

 Miles’s research has been supported by the National Science Foundation, the Bipartisan Policy Center, and the Future of Life Institute.
 Thanks for making time to talk to us today, Miles.

 Robert Wiblin: First up, maybe just tell us a bit about your background and what questions you’re looking into at the moment.